avleensingh156/M.Sc-Data-Science/Cryptocurrency Time Series Forecasting/README.md

-In this project, I am able to predict the crytocurrency values by using Machine Learning & Deep Learning Techniques and suggest the best model to be used for predicting them.
+In this project, I am able to predict the crytocurrency prices for the next 30 days by using Machine Learning & Deep Learning Techniques and suggest the best model to be used for predicting them using RMSE, MAE & R^2 score.